 Always, always, do market research – keep asking your clients what they need and want – keep learning about other people and their lives and how you can help them – that’s where you can overcome your own self-limiting beliefs, shift the value to what your clients want, and find ways to give it to them.

 Today we talked about why you need to beat impostor syndrome and start stepping up to be a more masterful coach.

-In short – if you’re focussing on yourself, you can’t focus properly or be present for your clients.
+In short – if you’re focusing on yourself, you can’t focus properly or be present for your clients.

 Flip the switch by investing time, energy and money as needed into personal development and professional development.

 When you do this, you’ll feel more confident, and be able to truly serve your clients in a more authentic, impactful way – because your work will truly be about them.

 Understanding who you are and what you need will allow your business to thrive!
 If you’re truly ready to break old habits and get out of the rut I encourage you to check out the Habitology membership.

 Learn more here: